ExtremeElectronics/RC20XX-file-transfer-programs/README.md

 Drive letters are from A to P and are required for all programs except EXIT

+The SD card must be using an img style CPM image and you will need to add the img diskdefs to your SD card from https://github.com/ExtremeElectronics/RC2040/blob/main/DiskDefs/RC2040img_diskdefs.txt to a file called diskdefs (no extension)

 ## RM-RC20xx.py
 Removes a file on the host CMP system
 Takes COM port CPM Drive letter and CPM filename